jamesturk/intro-git-lab/README.md

 Be sure to commit your changes!
 There is no `check.py` step for this part.

-## Part 4 - Submitting to Gradescope
+## Part 4 - Finding a Change in the `git log`

-TODO: walk through gradescope submission
+The answer to part 4 is in the git history.
+Use `git log` to find the commit in question.

+You can also try this using the GitHub interface.